CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## Turbomole 7.5.1, 25.8.2021

+Turbomole 7.5.1 is now available and the default module on Puhti.
+The most important change with this version is that the `ricc2` module for performing 2nd order approximate coupled cluster calculations works appropriately, while older versions on Puhti have been recently reported to suffer from numerical instabilities.
+These issues do not apply to TM v7.5 installed on Mahti.

 ## CP2K 8.2, 13.8.2021

 CP2K version 8.2 has been installed on Mahti and is available with `module load cp2k/8.2-omp`.
 This requires that `gcc/10.3.0` and `openmpi/4.1.0` are first loaded.
 Version `7.1-elpa` will remain the default module for now, but will be changed to `8.2-omp` in the near future (despite the name, the ELPA diagonalization library is also linked to the new 8.2 version).
 The `cp2k.psmp` binary of version `8.2-omp` has been tested and is roughly as efficient as `7.1-elpa`.